liferay/liferay-docs/discover/portal/articles/04-business-productivity/01-forms/02-advanced-forms.markdown

 Aside from those features, which enhance the building of your forms, there are some settings and processing features to explore:

-- Enable CAPTCHA for a form
+- Enabling CAPTCHA for a form
-- Redirect to a different URL after a successful form submission
+- Redirecting to a different URL after a successful form submission
-- Send an email notification whenever a form entry is submitted
+- Sending an email notification whenever a form entry is submitted

 +$$$